 Sciatica is caused by an underlying medical disorder that irritates or compresses one or more of your five sciatic nerve roots.
 Here’s the list of some of the most common medical disorders that cause sciatic pain:

 Degenerative disc disease can cause the inflammatory proteins contained inside your spinal discs to leak on to your nerve roots which in turn may lead to sciatica’s symptoms.

 Your sciatic nerve may be irritated as a result of Piriformis Syndrome or the spasming of your piriformis muscle.
 Strictly speaking, sciatic nerve pain caused by piriformis syndrome is not classified as sciatica.
-Sciatica symptoms are typically felt on only one half of your body and depending on where your sciatic nerve roots are compressed, your symptoms may be felt in different parts of your leg or foot.
+Sciatica symptoms are typically felt on only one half of your Healthy Body and depending on where your sciatic nerve roots are compressed, your symptoms may be felt in different parts of your leg or foot.

 We hope this information helps you better understand why your sciatic nerve hurts so much.

 If you suffer from neck pain, back pain or experiencing any spinal problem and ready to end the crisis, then Spine Specialist Global is happy to give you a FREE Consultation plus x-rays if needed with one of their Spine Specialists (Valued @ $200)